-The Campaign for Shrewsbury Athletic Fields will raise the funds for Phase 1 of this project, the Stadium Field.
+The Campaign for Shrewsbury Athletic Fields raised the funds for Phase 1 of this project, the Stadium Field.
 The total cost for this work on the Stadium Field area is just over $2 million.
-The Town of Shrewsbury has approved and appropriated $285,000 to fund the resurfacing of the track.
-The remaining $1,774,000 will be raised through private donations from individuals and companies.
+The Town of Shrewsbury approved and appropriated $285,000 to fund the resurfacing of the track.
+The remaining $1,774,000 was raised through private donations from individuals and companies.

 (The following video was created by students from the Shrewsbury High School Educational Television Studio.)